gitter-badger/teleport/python/docs/index.rst

 History
 -------

-Teleport was started in May 2013 and developed as part of `Cosmic <http://www.cosmic-api.com>`_, little-known web API library by yours truly.
-It was rewritted from scratch in November 2014 based on a new and improved specification.
+At this stage in development, incrementing the minor version (0.x) indicates breaking change.
 With enough eyes and some helping hands, we should see version 1.0 soon.

 .. toctree::
    :maxdepth: 2